freenas/freenas-docs/userguide/cli.rst

 command line utility and a copy of the information is saved to :file:`/var/tmp/fndebug`.

-Using Shell, you can run this command manually to gather the specific debugging information that you need.
-To see the available options,
+This command can be run manually from :ref:`Shell` to gather specific debugging information.
+To see the available options, type:
-type:

 .. code-block:: none